TheKastenkarl/parallel-knn-c/README.md

 The mode can be defined by setting either `#define EVALUATE 0` or `#define EVALUATE 1` in `knn.c`.
 1) User mode (`#define EVALUATE 0`): User can specify a query point and the parameter k.
 The program then classifies this point.
 2) Evaluation mode (`#define EVALUATE 1`): Determine the accuracy of the knn model using leave-one-out-cross validation (LOOCV).
 LOOCV is performed for all odd $k$ between 1 and the number of points in the dataset.

+## Input CSV files
+The datasets must be stored as CSV files.
+They must not have a header.
+The last column must contain the class of each sample.
+All other columns must only contain numerical data.
+The last row of the CSV file must be empty, i.e. if the CSV file contains 99 datapoints, the total amount of rows must be 100.